 Recreation Benefits for Veterans

-The state of Alabama also provides several other general and recreation benefits for veterans.
+The state of Alabama also provides several other general and recreational benefits for veterans.
 Some of these are as follows:

 - Retired Military Pistol Permit: Retire members of the military who are legally allowed to possess firearms are eligible for a pistol permit free of charge.